The Five Steps to A Strong Start To A New Year

 Needless to say that having the paperwork is important regardless of what you’re after.
 Make sure that you have the signed agreements if you are the one doing the staffing.
 This lets you catch problems before they even rear their ugly heads.

-These sequential follow ups or emails are great for a number of reasons.
-The first is that it reminds your clients that they still owe you, or they still need to do something for you.
+These sequential follow-ups or emails are great for a number of reasons.
+First, it reminds your clients that they still owe you.
 The second is that it reminds them that they can’t put it off or they can risk getting sued.
-Make one for fourteen days behind, twenty five days behind and finally one at thirty five days behind to remind people that they’re behind schedule.
+Make one for fourteen days behind, twenty-five days behind, and finally one at thirty-five days behind to remind people that they’re behind schedule.

 Make Sure that People That Signed Your Contracts are Still Working There

-This might sound strange, as contracts are still valid even if the person you dealt with is no longer working at the company you dealt with.
-Despite this, having a point of contact in the company you’re interested in is a vital asset that you can use.
-This is because if that person is no longer working there, the company can make excuses that they haven’t dealt with you before.
+Contracts are still valid even if the person you dealt with is no longer working in the company you who owes you.
+This may sound strange but having another point of contact in the company you’re interested in is a vital asset that you can use.
+This is because if the first person is no longer working there, the company can make excuses that they haven’t dealt with you before.

 Get Updated Contracts